-In my own mind, I’ve always thought of myself as having good humanity.
-I’ve thought this because, my neighbors often complimented me in front of my parents for being sensible and showing concern for our family; saying I was the apple of my parents’ eyes.
-After getting married, my in-laws praised me in front of neighbors for being kind and filial to them.
-In my unit, my leader praised me for being honest and competent.
-And since accepting this stage of God’s work, I’ve been obedient with whatever the church asks me to do.
-I never contradict the leader even if I get rebuked by the leader for not doing a good job, and I often help brothers and sisters who are in need.
+In my own mind, I’ve always thought of myself as possessing good humanity.
+I’ve thought this because my neighbors often complimented me in front of my parents for being sensible and showing concern for our family, saying I was the apple of my parents’ eyes.
+After getting married, my in-laws praised me in front of the neighbors for being kind and filial to them.
+In my work unit, my leader praised me for being honest and competent.
+And since accepting God’s work of the last days, I’ve been obedient with whatever the church asks me to do.
+I never contradict the leader even if I’m rebuked for not doing a good job, and I often help brothers and sisters who are in need.
 As such, I believe myself to be a reasonable, compassionate, and kindhearted person with humanity.
-I’ve never thought of myself in terms of the words in which God reveals that man lacks humanity or that man has weaker humanity.
-When communing God’s words with brothers and sisters, even though I know I need to be aware of my own nature, I still maintain my own view, thinking in my heart: Even if I am not a person of good humanity, I still have relatively good humanity compared with others.
+I’ve never thought of myself in terms of the words in which God reveals that man lacks humanity or has poor humanity.
+When having fellowship on God’s words with brothers and sisters, even though I know I need to be aware of my own nature, and that only by really knowing myself and clearly seeing the truth, the ugly face of my corruption by Satan can I truly develop hatred for myself.
+Only then can I pursue the truth, put God’s words into practice and experience them, and then gradually achieve a change in disposition and be saved by God.
+But I still maintain my own views.
+I feel it’s true that I’ve been corrupted by Satan, but even if I’m not someone with the best humanity, I’m also not the worst; my humanity is still a bit better than others’ by comparison.
 In other words, regardless of what God’s word says or what brothers and sisters say, I am not willing to disassociate myself from the idea of being a person of good humanity.

-Right now, my heart is filled with guilt, and at the same time full of gratitude to God.
-I cannot help but pour myself out before God, “God, thank You for Your enlightenment, letting me know I am not a person with good humanity, helping me understand a person with true humanity is one who loves the truth, is someone who listens to God and obeys God, is someone who is willing to practice the truth and pursue a love of God.
-I also realize my understanding of myself is not based on the truth of God’s words, but is based on my own imagination and ideas, as well as my worldly views.
+At that time, my heart was filled with self-recrimination, and full of gratitude to God.
+I could not help but pour myself out before God: “God, now I know that I am not a person with good humanity.
+Through the enlightenment of Your words, I have come to understand that a person with true humanity is one who loves the truth, is someone who listens to God’s words and seeks to obey God, is someone who is willing to practice the truth and pursue a love of God.
+I also realize that my understanding of myself is not based on the truth of God’s words, but is based on my own imagination and notions as well as my worldly views.
 It’s totally absurd.
-God, from now on, I don’t want to measure myself according to Satan’s viewpoint or my own imagination.
-I want to know myself based on Your words, and do my utmost in pursuit of the truth, so I can soon become a person with truth and humanity to comfort Your heart.”
+If I continue to believe this way, I’ll never achieve a change in disposition or be saved.
+God, thank You for Your enlightenment and guidance.
+From now on, I don’t want to measure myself according to Satan’s views or my own imagination.
+I want to know myself based on Your words, do my utmost to pursue the truth, accept Your words as my life, and seek to become a person with truth and humanity to comfort Your heart.”